 Reference is made to the discussion in Note 9 in the "Notes to Consolidated Financial Statements" in Item 8 of this Annual Report, which information is incorporated by reference herein.

 Securities Authorized for Issuance under Equity Compensation Plans

-The information concerning the Company's equity compensation plans is incorporated herein by reference to Item 12 of this Annual Report on Form 10-K under the heading "Equity Compensation Plan Information".
+The information concerning the Company's equity compensation plans is incorporated herein by reference to Item 12 of this Annual Report under the heading "Equity Compensation Plan Information".

 Company Performance